notesharing-336/notesharing/README.md

 ## Creating a new page
 * Switch your branch to the `develop branch`
+* Create a new component using `ng generate component pages/page-name` (e.g. pages/courses)

+## Creating a new component
+* Switch your branch to the `develop branch`
-* Create a new component using `ng generate component pages/page_name`
+* Create a new component using `ng generate component components/component-name` (e.g. components/search-bar)

 ## Adding a new feature to an existing page
 * If you're already on a branch, either shelf or commit and add changes to your feature branch.